herbsjs/herbsjs.github.io/docs/tutorial/introduction.md

 slug: /tutorial/Introduction
 ---

 Herbs helps you build backend applications faster and adds more value for your domain and business logic.
-You can find out more about it here [What's Herbs?](/docs/introduction/whats-herbs)
+You can find out more about it here [Why Herbs?](/docs/introduction/why-herbs)

 If you don't want to see a step-by-step tutorial but an application running with Herbs, you can visit our [Getting Started](/docs) section.